 Avoid active investments because they (i) have higher fees and (ii) generally don’t perform as well as passive index investments.

 And while you’re at it, avoid any investment proposed to you by friends, family, or taxi drivers.

 Lastly, avoid individual stocks; they do not provide the level of diversification and hands-off goodness that you’ll get in an index fund.

 The biggest concerns about the 4% rule—and why you shouldn’t worry

-The decision to walk away from your job live off your investments for the rest of your life is a big one.
-It requires a leap of faith that you have enough, not just for now, but for when you’re old and no longer able to work.
+Quitting your job to live off your investments requires a leap of faith that you have Enough—not just for now, but forever.

 Being broke in your twenties is cool.
 Being broke in your seventies is terrifying.

-So let’s address the biggest concerns people have about the 4% rule—and see the powerful counter-objections to each.
+So let’s address the biggest concerns about the 4% rule—and see the powerful counter-objections to each.